-Ragging in ed l institution s Act 2 Salient Features Control Ragging within or outside any educational institution is prohibited.
-Control Ragging means doing an act which causes or is likely to cause Insult or Annoyance of Fear or Apprehension or Threat or Intimidation or outrage of modesty or Injury to a student Teasing, Embarrassing and Humiliation Impri 6 Months + Tine Upto RS.
+Rapping Prohibition of ragging in educational institutions Act 26 of 1997 Salient Features Section Section Ragging within or outside any educational institution is prohibited.
+Ragging means doing an act which causes or is likely to cause Insult or Annoyance of Fear or Apprehension or Threat or Intimidation or outrage of modesty or Injury to a student Teasing, Embarrassing and Humiliation 6 Months ]+ Rs.
 1,000/- Assaulting or Using Criminal force or Criminal intimidation 1 Year + Rs.
 2,000/- Wrongfully restraining or confining or causing hurt 2 Years + Rs.
-5,000/- Causing grievous hurt, kidnapping or Abducts or rape or committing unnatural offence 5 Years]+ Rs.
-10,000/- Causing death or abetting suicide Or 10 Months]+ Rs.
-50,000/-
+5,000/- Causing grievous hurt, kidnapping or Abducts or rape or committing unnatural offence 5 Years + Rs.
+10,000/- Causing death or abetting suicide 10 Months + Rs.
+50,000/ -